Planet Terror: Directing

-According to actress Marley Shelton, Rodriguez and Tarantino "really co-directed, at least Planet Terror.
+According to actress Marley Shelton, Robert Rodriguez and Quentin Tarantino "really co-directed, at least Planet Terror.
 Quentin was on set a lot.
 He had notes and adjustments to our performances and he changed lines every once in a while.
 Of course, he always deferred to Robert on Planet Terror and vice versa for Death Proof.
 So it's really both of their brainchild."
 Tarantino has stated, "I can't imagine doing Grindhouse with any other director in the way me and Robert did it because I just had complete faith and trust in him.
 So much so that we didn't actually see each other's movie completed until three weeks before the film opened.
 It was as if we worked in little vacuums and cut our movies down, and then put them together and watched it all play, and then made a couple of little changes after that, and pretty much that was it."
 Rodriguez acted as cinematographer on Planet Terror, as he had done on some of his earlier films.

 Casting

 Many of the cast members had previously worked with Rodriguez.
 Before appearing in Grindhouse, Marley Shelton had auditioned for The Faculty, but Rodriguez chose not to cast her.
 She was eventually cast in the role of the Customer in the opening sequence of Sin City.
 Bruce Willis had appeared in Sin City.
-Tom Savini had previously acted in From Dusk Till Dawn, Michael Parks reprises the role of Earl McGraw, a role the actor first portrayed in From Dusk Till Dawn, and Quentin Tarantino himself appears in a small role, as he also does in Death Proof.
+Tom Savini had previously acted in From Dusk till Dawn, Michael Parks reprises the role of Earl McGraw, a role the actor first portrayed in From Dusk till Dawn, and Quentin Tarantino himself appears in a small role, as he also does in Death Proof.
 Harvey Weinstein did not want Rose McGowan to be cast in the film, after he allegedly sexually assaulted her years earlier and then blacklisted her from being in any Miramax-related movies.
 Robert Rodriguez was dating McGowan and cast her knowing that it would enrage Harvey (and also that Bob Weinstein would make Harvey get lost if he tried to screw with his Dimension label releases), though Rodriguez later said that Harvey deliberately slashed the ad budget for the film in a (successful) effort to hurt it at the box office.
 McGowan accused Rodriguez of exploiting her, but Rodriguez noted that she signed on to the script that was filmed, and that sequences where McGowan's character was threatened with sexual assault were there to then set up her attacking and killing predatory men.